TZstatsADS/Spring2021-Project4-group4/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains outputs for propensity scores generated from both high and low dimentional datasets.
+It also includes the comparisons for different algorithms.